hcschuetz/todomvc-mobx-jsx/README.md

 - the variable `input` (which will refer to the contained `<input>` element),
 - the user-action callback `onSubmit` (emitting the input text to the `create` callback and clearing the input element), and
-- code adding a new DOM tree as the contents of the `NewTodoForm`.
+- code adding a small new DOM tree as the contents of the `NewTodoForm`.
-  (`this.append(...)` is the standard DOM method for inserting children.)
+  (`this.append(...)` is the standard DOM method for inserting children -- just as a reminder for people like me who have almost forgotton about plain DOM manipulation in years of using React.)

-The JSX looks a bit like a typical React application, but there are important differences:
+The JSX looks a bit like the JSX in a typical React application, but there are important differences:
 - Each JSX element evaluates to a real DOM element, not a VDOM (virtual DOM) element.